 - Many spas charge more on the weekends than during the week.
 Look for lower prices during non-peak days or times.

 Get your money’s worth

 - If you are going to splurge on a day at the spa, make time to take full advantage of everything that comes along with your treatment.
-Most spas allow guests to have an entire day’s access to the available amenities, like the steam room and sauna, even if you had a less expensive treatment.
+Most spas allow guests to have an entire day’s access to the available amenities, like the steam room, sauna, cozy robes, and copious cucumber water, even if you had a less expensive treatment.

 - No matter how much you save, facials, mani/pedis, and skin treatments can cost a lot.
 Investing in some high-quality products to use at home can save you money in the long run.
 Set the tone with candles and low lighting, and treat yourself to some TLC at home for a fraction of the cost.
 Don’t know how to DIY?
 Let Youtube videos be your guide.

 - Pro Tip: Earn cashback on your spa day supplies when you use a site like Rakuten.
 At the time of this writing, you can earn 3% cashback at Ulta, 6% at The Body Shop, and 2% at Sephora.